mumuaktar/Sao-Paulo--Alberta-Brain-hack-II--Multimodal-Medical-Imaging-Analysis/README.md

 ## Acknowledgments

-We thank @dscarmo for helpful contributions to code annotations, debug utilities, and documentation.
+We thank @dscarmo for helpful contributions to code readability, debug utilities, and documentation.